| |

 If

-there are no internal applicants the Co-op places
+there are no internal applicants the Co-op will fill the vacancy using the allocations policy.

 -